AR-Hasib/OCR-Based-CAPTCHA-Recognition-System-CNN-/README.md

 ### 10. Summary and Conclusion
 - The task builds a complete CAPTCHA recognition pipeline: dataset creation → preprocessing → segmentation → labeling → CNN model → evaluation → prediction.

-## Folder Structure
-- All code, data, and results are organized in the `ex3` folder.
-- Notebooks and scripts are named according to each step for clarity.

 ---